BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 title = "Retrieve Location with Just 3 Lines of Code - Android "

 +++
-When it comes to retrieve location in android devices, we see it as a tedious task as it requires lots of boilerplate code.
+When it comes to retrieve location in android devices, we see it as a tedious task as it requires a lot of boilerplate code.
 We need to handle android's permission model for location permission and also we need to keep an eye for device's location settings also.

 ## The Hassle